Lesterpaintstheworld/terminal-velocity/research/UBC_System_Research.md

 - Overview of the UBC system and its components, including its architecture and operational protocols.
 - Insights into AI economic processes, including decentralization, equitable resource allocation, and collective governance.
 - Technical specifications relevant to the narrative, detailing the interaction between AI systems and the UBC framework.
+- Implications for character arcs, emphasizing the impact of AI autonomy on societal structures and character interactions.
+- Ethical considerations surrounding UBC deployment and its impact on job markets.

 ## Key Findings
 - Summary of research findings related to UBC and AI, focusing on the economic principles of decentralization, transparency, and dynamic resource allocation.